cscorley/cscorley.github.io/vita.md

     (acceptance rate: 41%).
 - **C.S.
 Corley**, E.A.
 Kammer, and N.A.
 Kraft,
-    "Modeling the Ownership of Source Code Topics," *Proc. of the 20^th^ IEEE International Conference on Program Comprehension*
+    "Modeling the Ownership of Source Code Topics," *Proceedings of the 20^th^ IEEE International Conference on Program Comprehension*
     ([ICPC'12](http://icpc12.sosy-lab.org/)),
     Passau, Bavaria, Germany, 10 pages, June 2012